Los Angeles, CA

 Marriage and Family Therapist Intern

 Karen is a wonderful resource for families, couples and individuals with a variety of issues.
 Under my supervision, Karen also aids clients needing to work through emotional issues arising from chronic illnesses, especially Thyroid Disorders.
+She is being trained in Encounter-centered Couples Therapy and enjoys helping couples find their connection.
 Contact her for group or individual support.

-Kayna, Kristine and Karen are available by appointment on a sliding-fee basis.
+Kayna, Nazila and Karen are available by appointment on a sliding-fee basis.

 The Reason I Became A Helping Professional

 In my 20's, I had the blessing of giving birth to identical twin daughters.
 Having received a degree in Psychology from the University of Denver a few years prior, I was fascinated with my daughters growth and development and the special relationship they shared.
 I enrolled in a graduate program at California Lutheran University in Marriage & Family Therapy in order to learn more about personality and family dynamics.
 Once my degree was complete, I moved to Houston, Texas in order to do an internship at Galveston Family Institute.
 I then did a post-graduate fellowship at Houston Child Guidance Center, where I continued to learn about relationships and families.
 Eventually, I moved back to sunny (but not so humid!)
 California and started a private practice in Santa Monica.
 About 10 years later, I learned about Imago Relationship Therapy and continued my training by becoming Certified.
-Over the years, my interest in working with couples led me to train in Encounter-centered Couples Therapy.
-I am passionate about relationships, and am continuing my advanced training in a three year Master Class with Hedy Schleifer in Miami, Florida.
+Over the years, my interest in working with couples led me to train and get certified in Encounter-centered Couples Therapy.
+I am passionate about relationships and believe in changing the planet one couple at a time!

 I love working with couples to help them nurture their relational space and create deep and transformational connection.